Latest Updates in Elmiron Lawsuits

-Elmiron is intended for long-term use.
-In fact, the drug’s label mentions that patients may have to take the drug for at least six months before they see benefits.
-Elmiron is the only oral drug approved for IC, and many patients take it for years, according to lawsuits.
+The Elmiron label states patients may have to take the drug for at least six months before seeing benefits.
+Elmiron is the only oral drug approved for interstitial cystitis and many patients take it for years.

 - Pigmentary maculopathy